mlokanat/starter-hugo-academic/content/post/getting-started/index.md

   preview_only: false

 authors:
-- admin
-- 吳恩達

 tags:
-- Academic
-- 开源

 categories:
-- Demo
-- 教程

 ---

 ## Description

-Satellite droplet ejection during electrowetting of a 2.5 uL water droplet on a device with 100 um electrode spacing, at 100 V, 1 kHz and 1 wt.% Span 80 concentration
+Satellite droplet ejection during electrowetting of a 2.5 uL water droplet on a device with 100 um electrode spacing, at 100 V, 1 kHz and 1 wt.% Span 80 concentration.